Pike

 Example

-The interest rate dynamics for each asset can be viewed on the Markets Details page.
+The interest rate dynamics for each asset can be viewed on the page.